pyupio/safety-db/README.md

 *Note: This database is currently in it's early stages.
-Don't use it in production.*
+Don't use it for now.*

 # Support